scalableminds/webknossos/docs/getting_started.md

 The first tool is the **MOVE** tool which allows navigating the dataset by moving the mouse while holding the left mouse button.
 In the **SKELETON** tool, a left mouse click can be used to place markers in the data, called nodes.
 Additionally, the left mouse button can also be used to navigate around, select or drag nodes.
 The **BRUSH** tool allows to "paint" voxels to create volumetric annotations.
 The tool **ERASE** can be used in two different ways: using it via the Brush tool allows to erase the voxels by brushing over them.
 You can also adjust the brush with Shift + Mousewheel.
-In case you need to erase a large segment without great precision, we recommend to use the Erase tool via the **TRACE** tool that follows it in the top bar.
-This tool allows to draw outlines around the voxels.
+In case you need to erase a large segment without great precision, we recommend using the Erase tool via the **TRACE** tool that follows it in the top bar.
+This tool allows drawing outlines around the voxels.
 For choosing the type of the Erase tool click first on the Brush or Trace button and after that on the Erase.
 Besides that, the tool Trace can be used to label the necessary voxels along with the tool Brush.
-By activating the **FILL TOOL** button you can floodfill the clicked region.
+By activating the **FILL TOOL** button you can flood-fill the clicked region.
 While having the **SEGMENT PICKER** tool enabled you can click on a voxel to make its segment ID the active segment ID.
 The **BOUNDING BOX TOOL** button allows to create, resize and modify bounding boxes.

 A right mouse click can be used to open a context-sensitive menu with various actions, such as merging two trees or flood-filling a segment.
 Basic movement along the 3rd axis is done with the mouse wheel or by pressing the spacebar keyboard shortcut.